 The following provides a general overview of the process for administering your grant.
 Subsequent chapters of this guide detail the process more thoroughly.
-Sponsors have two years from the date the Project Agreement is signed to complete their LWCF project (the first page is labeled "financial assistance agreement" and incorporates by reference other documents that are the terms and conditions that must be followed to receive reimbursement).
-Additionally, physical work (such as ground clearing or the beginning of construction) must commence within one year from the start date indicated on the Project Agreement.
-It's important that you, the project sponsor, demonstrate every effort to complete your project within the agreed-upon timeframe indicated on the Project Agreement.
+Sponsors have two years from the date the Financial Assistance Agreement (which consists of the Financial Assistance Agreement and all documents incorporated by reference) is signed to complete their LWCF project.
+Additionally, physical work (such as ground clearing or the beginning of construction) must commence within one year from the start date indicated on the Financial Assistance Agreement (FAA).
+It's important that you, the project sponsor, demonstrate every effort to complete your project within the agreed-upon timeframe indicated on the Financial Assistance Agreement.
 Most projects will be completed well within the project timeline but it is acknowledged that unforeseen issues can arise that may delay project completion.
-GMS staff will work with project sponsors on a case-by-case basis for extension requests or other amendments to the project, the procedures for which are discussed in Section IV of this manual.
+GMS will work with project sponsors on a case-by-case basis for extension requests or other amendments to the project, the procedures for which are discussed in Section IV of this manual.